 Etravirine is licensed for use against HIV-1—the most common form of HIV.
 But laboratory experiments suggest that it should also be effective against HIV-2.

 How do people with HIV use etravirine?

 Etravirine is used in combination with anti-HIV drugs from other classes, usually nukes (nucleoside analogues), and protease inhibitors or integrase inhibitors.
 Combinations such as these are called antiretroviral therapy, or ART.
-For more information on anti-HIV drug combinations, see CATIE’s Practical Guide to HIV Drug Treatment.
+For more information on anti-HIV drug combinations, see CATIE’s Your Guide to HIV Treatment.

 For many people with HIV, the use of HIV drug treatment has increased their CD4 counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither etravirine nor any other anti-HIV medication is a cure for HIV/AIDS.
 It is therefore important that you do the following:

 - See your doctor regularly so that he or she can monitor your health.